marionettejs/backbone.marionette/docs/marionette.regionmanager.md

 ## RegionManager.destroy

-A RegionManager instance can be destroyd entirely by calling the `destroy` method.
+A RegionManager instance can be destroyed entirely by calling the `destroy` method.
 This will both destroy and remove all regions from the RegionManager instance.